Tutorial 1: Classifying Lithology Types in the Ladakh Region Using Kalpa#

 6. Train the model and save it for future use.

 Hit start training after chosing your parameters.
-For simplicity in this tutorial we are proceeding with default values
+For simplicity in this tutorial we are proceeding with default values.

 Step 5: Predict Lithology for the Entire Region#